cocreators-ee/project-template/README.md

 ```

 Otherwise it should work pretty much as expected.
 Any items in original
-file that do not exist in overrides, stay untouched.
+file that do not exist in merges, stay untouched.
 Any new items are
 added.
 Any string/number/similar values on both get replaced.

 As a specific example, if you have `component/kube/01-example.yaml` and